This site contains affiliate links. I may earn a small commission, at no extra cost to you.

 However, it does exfoliate whereas retinoids don’t exfoliate.
 They are similar, but they are not technically an exfoliant.

-This is why beta hydroxy acid is popular for those with a lot of excess oil.
+This is why beta hydroxy acid is popular for those with a lot of excess oil, whereas it can dry out dry skin even further.
+Salicylic acid is oil-loving and can clear congestion well, but can be too much for lots of skin types.

 Should you use both or just one?